yuejiaointel/scikit-learn-intelex/README.md

 ## Installation

-To install Intel(R) Extension for Scikit-learn, run:
+To install Extension for Scikit-learn, run:

 ```
 pip install scikit-learn-intelex